gururaghav2925/python-module-18-C/README.md

-# Title
-Dijkstra's Single Source Shortest Path Algorithm using Python
+# Dijkstra's Single Source Shortest Path Algorithm using Python

 # Aim
 To implement Dijkstra's algorithm in Python to find the shortest path from a single source vertex to all other vertices in a given weighted and connected graph.